amararun/shared-rexdb-auth-embed-v2/README.md

    - API endpoints
    - System prompts
    - Tool configurations
+   - In configuration setting remove any existing IP Whitelists / add your own
 4. Deploy the flows and copy the prediction API endpoints
 5. Update your `.env` file with the new prediction API endpoints